 - Is skilled in regional anesthesia and intravenous sedation in the operating room, labor and delivery, the emergency room, and radiology.

-- Cover 20 locations—which means more flexibility for you.
+- Cover multiple locations—which means more flexibility for you.

-- Has a fellowship-trained pediatric anesthesiologist, regional pain management. anesthesiologists, and 3 fellowship-trained cardiac anesthesiologists.
+- Has a fellowship-trained pediatric anesthesiologist skilled in regional pain management and 3 fellowship-trained cardiac anesthesiologists.

 Our Dedication to Pain Management

 Our team has made a number of important advances and developments when it comes to your pain management:

 - We’ve recently offered a revolutionary option, thoracic paravertebral blocks, for those undergoing mastectomy or complex breast surgery.
 That means earlier discharge if you’d prefer to recover at home.

 - If you’re having major abdominal surgery, it can now be nearly painless thanks to the option of a sophisticated nerve block placed in the abdomen.
 This reduces the need for narcotics after your operation.

 - Our pain management service is recognized as a “center of excellence” and doctors from other hospitals come to TSH to be trained by our highly trained regional anesthesia experts.

 Our Dedication to Cardiac Anesthesiology